Ez-C99/tasman-dataeng-task/IMPLEMENTATION_DOC.md

 - Keep expectations lean to avoid test brittleness.

 #### Notes

+> [!caution]
+> It's important for the functioning of this implementation of the GE suite to note exceed `pandas<2.0` becasue it breaks the `src/tasman_etl/dq/gx/validate.py` module.
+This has been reflected in `pyproject.toml` but would need further research down the line if pandas needed to be upgraded.

 - Started with a normal plug-n-play gx system that I normally follow for a suite but I was lead down a great learning path of the library when trying to tailor my solution to the wider context of this project.
 I'll have the LLM generate a summary of my findings below